oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td rowspan="5"><b>Cryptography functions</b></td>
 <td>md5</td>
-<td>Computes the MD5 hash of the given string and transforms the binary result into a hexadecimal lower case string.
+<td>Computes the MD5 hash of the given string and transforms the binary result into a hexadecimal string.
 </td>
 </tr>

 <tr>
 <td>sha1</td>
-<td>Computes the SHA1 hash of the given string and transforms the binary result into a hexadecimal lower case string.
+<td>Computes the SHA1 hash of the given string and transforms the binary result into a hexadecimal string.
 </td>
 </tr>

 <tr>
 <td>sha256</td>
-<td>Computes the SHA-256 hash of the given string and transforms the binary result into a hexadecimal lower case string.
+<td>Computes the SHA-256 hash of the given string and transforms the binary result into a hexadecimal string.
 </td>
 </tr>

 <tr>
 <td>toBase64</td>
-<td>Encodes the specified string using the Base64 encoding scheme.
+<td>Encodes the specified string using Base64 encoding scheme.
 </td>
 </tr>